 - Place wet crumbs in your prepared pan and press down gently to form one even layer.
 Use the back of a spoon to smooth crumbs.
 Pop in the fridge.

-- Add cream cheese (make sure it’s at nice and soft) to a large mixing bowl and beat for a minute or two until smooth and creamy.
+- Add cream cheese (make sure it’s nice and soft) to a large mixing bowl and beat for a minute or two until smooth and creamy.
 Add sugar and vanilla and beat again.
 Then add eggs, one at a time, beating on a low speed until incorporated.

-- Add sour cream, cornflour and melted chocolate and stir until smooth –but try not to over mix.
+- Add sour cream, cornflour and melted chocolate and stir until smooth – but try not to overmix.
 Add white chocolate chunks.

 - Pour cheesecake filling over cookie crust and smooth the top.
 Bake in the oven for approximately 35-40 minutes or until it no longer wobbles in the middle.
 Try not to over bake it as it will continue to cook as it cools.
 Leave the cheesecake in the oven with the door ajar (with the oven turned off) for at least one hour.